-The Owner Of 30 ⁰ N will be responsible for the manage and overlooking the database.
+The Owner Of 30 ⁰ N will be responsible for the management and overlooking the database.
 All administrative functions will be carried out by staff or any organization specified by the owner of the entity.

 User class and Characteristics

 A first-time user of the system must be giving login privilege by an upper level staff.
-While these privileges are not granted, if a user is continuously trying to log in, the system will flag the unauthorized used while alerting management about the security breach and make a log of the time and devices IP that attempt to gain entry.
+While these privileges are not granted, if a user is continuously trying to log in, the system will flag the unauthorized use while alerting management about the security breach and make a log of the time and devices IP that attempt to gain entry.

 Every user that interact with the system will have access to different functions base on the level of privilege granted to them, User can set the mobile application to his/her preferred language.